2006–07 UCLA Bruins men's basketball team

 The 2006–07 UCLA Bruins men's basketball team represented the University of California, Los Angeles in the 2006–07 NCAA Division I men's basketball season.
 The Bruins finished first in the Pacific-10 Conference standings.
-The team reached the Final Four in the 2007 NCAA Division I men's basketball tournament for the second year in a row, losing to the Florida Gators.
+The team reached the Final Four in the 2007 NCAA Division I men's basketball tournament for the second consecutive year, losing to the eventual champions the Florida Gators, 76–66, the same team they lost to in last year's championship game.